Being God's Temple

 We simply ARE the temple of the Holy Spirit no matter where we are or who we are with.
 We are a part of the Body regardless of where our Head takes us!
 We are the children of God, born from above, members of God's Family - we are heavenly rather than earthly.
 Our life source is not from religion and ritual on this earth, but from vital relationship with the One who IS Life!
 "Do you not know that your body is the temple, the very sanctuary of the Holy Spirit Who lives within you, Whom you have received from God?
 You are not your own, you were bought with a price, purchased, paid for, and made His own.
 What agreement can there be between a temple of God and idols?
 For we ARE the temple of the living God; even as God said, I will dwell in them and I will be their God, and they shall be My people."
 (1 Cor 6:19,20 & 2 Cor 6:16).

 The Greek word "ekklesia" is the word translated incorrectly as 'church' in English (see the article Leaving Church for more on this).
-Ekklesia means "called out ones" and did not ever mean a religious building!
-But what are we called out of?
-We are called out of the world and called out of its system which includes man's religions and man's attempts to reach God; especially through organised religion.
+Ekklesia means those called to an assembly or gathering, and did not ever mean a religious building!
+It is a composite of two Greek words, "ek" (out of or away from) and "kaleo" (called).
+So what are we called out of and away from?
+We are called away from the world and called out of its system which includes man's religions and man's attempts to reach God; especially through organised religion.
 Religion has always attempted to reach God and please God by what WE DO.
 It is fleshly, it is relying on ourselves and our programmes instead of on God - it is in the place of Christ, it is idolatry, the way of Babylon.
 "I then heard another voice from heaven saying, Come out from her (Babylon), my people, so that you may not participate in her plagues" (Rev. 18:4).

 WE are now the living stones being built into the Temple of the Living God; Jesus said that HE would build and assemble His called out ones together, this is something spiritual which cannot be built by man.
 Men like conformity, we like to build with bricks instead of stones because we can make bricks be all the same shape and size so they are easy to fit together.
 We may make our own bricks of mud from this earth (by insisting on conformity or man-made "unity") and build with those bricks, but we may also end up building a religious tower of Babel to try to reach God ourselves.
 HE will build and add to His City, not man.
 Living stones cannot be incorporated into a building of bricks; it won't work!
 His Temple, which He alone is building, is alive and well and victorious so that He, and He alone receives all the glory and honour for the work of His Spirit in us!